SRCF/lightbluetent/README.md

 ### Development

+`docker-compose` will automtically look for a .env file and load those environment variables.

 * Make sure you have [Pipenv](https://pypi.org/project/pipenv/) installed
 * install dependencies with `pipenv install --dev`
-* `pipenv shell` to spawn a shell with the dependencies installed
+* `PIPENV_DONT_LOAD_ENV=1 pipenv shell` to spawn a shell with the dependencies installed
-* `./manage.py flask run` to run the web app locally (not recommended)
-* `./manage.py compose up` to build and run the Flask container and the PostgreSQL container, attach the `-d` flag optionally to run the containers as daemons in the background
+* `docker-compose -p development -f docker/development.yml up -d` to build and run the Flask container and the PostgreSQL container, attach the `-d` flag optionally to run the containers as daemons in the background
-* `./manage.py compose down` to tear down the containers
+* `docker-compose -p development -f docker/development.yml down` to tear down the containers

 #### Database management

 DB data is preserved in a docker volume.
 To remove the volume, `docker volume ls` and then use the relevant command to delete the volume.
 This wipes your local dev DB.
 The next time the container starts up, it will generate an empty database called `lightbluetent`.

-* `./manage.py flask db init` to fill the `lightbluetent` database with our schema
+* `flask db init` to fill the `lightbluetent` database with our schema
-* `./manage.py flask db migrate -m "your message"` and `./manage.py flask db upgrade` to complete a database migration, do this every time you change the DB structure
+* `flask db migrate -m "your message"` and `flask db upgrade` to complete a database migration, do this every time you change the DB structure

 Project structure and base code based on [this tutorial](https://www.thedigitalcatonline.com/blog/2020/07/06/flask-project-setup-tdd-docker-postgres-and-more-part-2/)